mbrenn3/GT-on-chip/170322/report.md

 | MgSO4 mL       | 2       | 0.02     |
 | **CaCl2 uL**       | 100     | 1*       |

-**10 uL can be added from the diluted inducer stock*
+**10 uL can be added from the diluted inducer stock rather than 1 ul from standard stock*

 **Reaction Scheme:**